 A course designed to aid students in the ministry of teaching Bible to children preschool years through the elementary grades.
 Students will consider age-level characteristics, evangelism, developmentally appropriate methods, and biblical curriculum materials.
-During the latter half of the course, students will participate in both real and simulated teaching experiences.
+Students will plan and design lessons based specifically on passages from the Pentateuch.